vedph/cadmus-bricks-shell/README.md

 >⚠️ Note that some of the bricks require additional third-party libraries.
 See the documentation about each library for details.

-🐋 Quick Docker image build (the only purpose of this image is letting testers play with controls in the incubator):
+🐋 Quick **Docker image** build (the only purpose of this image is letting testers play with controls in the incubator):

 1. `npm run build-lib`.
 2. ensure to update the version in `env.js` (and `docker-compose.yml`), and `ng build --configuration production`.
-3. `docker build . -t vedph2020/cadmus-bricks-app:1.0.15 -t vedph2020/cadmus-bricks-app:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-bricks-app:1.0.16 -t vedph2020/cadmus-bricks-app:latest` (replace with the current version).

 Use [publish.bat](publish.bat) to publish the libraries to NPM.